jjspeedie/guide.2021.1.00690.S/step3/step3-selfcal-SBs.md

 In the ``gaincal`` task:

   * ``spw``: Setting to ``''`` selects all spectral windows.
 In [Step 4](../step4/step4-apply-self-cal-solutions.md) we intend to apply the self-calibration solutions we generate with the (pseudo-)continuum *onto the line data*.
-So even though we are only self-calibrating continuum data, it would defeat the whole purpose to not include SPWs 1-4.
+So even though we are only self-calibrating (pseudo-) continuum data, it would defeat the whole purpose to not include SPWs 1-4.

   * ``solint``: The time interval on which to generate solutions. ``'inf'`` goes as wide as the boundaries specified by the ``combine`` parameter.
 In the first and second round (p1, p2), one solution is found per scan.
 Later we get down to 18 seconds (3x the record interval).
 In the last round we find one solution per scan again.